 engineering student - isfahan,iran

-It is possible to use such materials as formaldelhyde and saccharin as primitive brighteners in some nickel plating solutions.
-But your university must obtain some textbooks about electroplating if they expect their students to be able to research these topics.
-There is some very good general information about nickel brightener systems in ASM's Metals Handbook, Volume 5.
+It is possible to use such materials as formaldelhyde and saccharin as brighteners in some nickel plating solutions.
+There is very good general information about nickel brightener systems in ASM's Metals Handbook, Volume 5.

 Ted Mooney, P.E.

 Pine Beach, New Jersey

 If you have a question in mind which seems off topic, please Search the Site